 You shall not covet your neighbor’s house.
 You shall not covet your neighbor’s wife, or his manservant or maidservant, his ox or donkey… (Exo 20:17)

-Joseph could not afford either a decent place to stay or a lamb for the sacrifice, so the odds are that he didn’t own a donkey.
+Since Joseph could not afford a lamb for the sacrifice, odds are he didn’t own a donkey.
 So how did Mary travel from Nazareth to Bethlehem, a distance of about 80 miles?
 She probably walked.

 Right there all the mothers reading this just winced.
 She walked 80 miles pregnant?
 Seriously?
 Trust a man to leave an important detail like that out of his account.
 To be fair to Luke and the other gospel writers, we don’t know exactly how Mary got to Bethlehem.
 But I have a theory – a Christmas tale if you like.
 It begins with some good news…